Do a business energy audit

 No

-Follow the manufacturer’s maintenance instructions and have your appliance serviced regularly.
-This will help them operate more efficiently.
+Follow the manufacturer’s maintenance instructions and have your appliances serviced regularly.

 Have you considered different energy sources to heat the water?